gitlabhq/omnibus-gitlab/doc/settings/grafana.md

    $ gitlab-ctl start grafana
    ```

-See the [Grafana CLI documentation](reset-admin-password) for more information.
+See the [Grafana CLI documentation][reset-admin-password] for more information.

 ## Dashboards